An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM: Introduction

 \section{Introduction}

-The coronavirus disease 2019 (COVID-19) pandemic has posed a severe threat to global human health and economics while producing some of the richest data we have ever seen in terms of infectious disease tracking.
-The quantity and quality of data placed epidemic modelling and forecasting at the forefront of worldwide public policy making.
+The coronavirus disease 2019 (COVID-19) pandemic has posed a severe threat to global health and economy while producing some of the richest data we have ever seen in terms of infectious disease tracking.
+The quantity and quality of data placed epidemic modeling and forecasting at the forefront of worldwide public policy making.
 Compared to previous infectious diseases, COVID-19 shows special transmission characteristics, yielding significant fluctuations and non-stationarity in the new COVID-19 cases.
-This poses grand challenges in effective forecasting, and, on the other hand, draws attention of the global community to epidemic tracking and forecasting.\\
+This poses grand challenges in effective prediction, and, on the other hand, draws attention of the global community to epidemic tracking and prediction.

-In the last three years, various models and methods have been developed to forecast COVID-19 cases (see survey in \cite{FormerStudy} and references therein).
+In the last three years, various models and methods have been developed to predict COVID-19 cases (see survey in \cite{FormerStudy} and references therein).
 These models can be roughly grouped into two categories: mechanistic models and data-driven models.
 The mechanistic models aim at directly characterizing the underlying mechanisms of COVID-19 transmission.
 Typical examples of mechanistic models are based on differential equations, such as the compartmental models SIR and SEIR\cite{SEIR,bertozzi2020challenges,ndairou2020mathematical,o2022semi}.
 The data-driven models formulate the prediction of the COVID-19 cases primarily as a regression problem and exploit fully data-adaptive approaches to understand the functional relationship between COVID-19 cases with a set of observable variables.
-Data-driven models include classical statistical models such as Autoregressive models (AR)\cite{mcdonald2021can,AR,sioofy2021network} and Support Vector Regression (SVR)\cite{GUHATHAKURATA2021351,SVR,tiwari2022pandemic}, and deep learning models \cite{LSTM,zeroual2020deep,GNN,alassafi2022time,chimmula2020time,hawas2020generated,long2021identification}.
-In this paper, we will focus on data-driven models.\\
+Data-driven models include classical statistical models such as Autoregressive models (AR)\cite{mcdonald2021can,AR,sioofy2021network}, Support Vector Machine (SVM)\cite{GUHATHAKURATA2021351,SVR,tiwari2022pandemic}, and the deep learning models \cite{LSTM,zeroual2020deep,GNN,ALASSAFI2022335,chimmula2020time,hawas2020generated,long2021identification}.
+In this paper, we will focus on data-driven models.